 - Texas; Ohio; U.S. District Courts for the Northern and Southern Districts of Ohio, Northern District of Illinois (General Bar and Trial Bar), Northern District of Indiana, and Western and Eastern Districts of Michigan; U.S. Courts of Appeals for the Sixth, Seventh, Ninth, and Eleventh Circuits; and U.S. Supreme Court

-Chambers USA for commercial litigation (2019)
+Chambers USA for commercial litigation (multiple years)